team-return-to-sleep/Secure_Social_App/README.md

 - [Abigail Lee](https://www.linkedin.com/in/abigail133/)
 - [Viswaas L Prabunathan](https://www.linkedin.com/in/viswaasprabunathan)

+Please email wallflowerdevs@gmail.com to contact the Wallflower team.

 ## Glossary

- - **App** - The app is in reference to the Sanctuary app.
+- **App** - The app is the Wallflower app, a social messaging app for making real friends.
+It is an Android mobile app built with React Native.

- - **User** - The user is a person who has created an account in our app and uses it to message others.
+- **Users** - The user is a person who has created an account in our email and actively engages with the app to meet new people, message others, and take care of their virtual pet.

- - **App creator** - This includes all developers of Hobbyte Team and any other programmer who chooses to use and build the Sanctuary App.
+- **Handshake messaging** - We use this term to refer to only being able to see and send messages when both parties have consented/requested to message each other.

- - **Two-factor Authentication** - Two factor authentication is a security measure which requires the user to enter a piece of information they know and provide input from something they have.
-For example, a password would be something they know and a phone verification code sent to them would be something they have.
+- **Two-factor authentication** - Two factor authentication is a safety and security measure that requires a user to provide two kinds of secure tokens to login successfully. (e.g. password and phone number security code verification)

- - **End-to-End Encryption** - This is a security measure which encrypts a message that is sent from one user to another and cannot be intercepted by a man in the middle (MITM).
- -  **TweetNaCl** - An open source library providing decoding, key pair generation, encryption and decryption functions for two different encryption techniques 'box' and 'secretbox'.
- -  **Diffie–Hellman key exchange** - Conceived by Ralph Merkle, this is a method of securely exchanging cryptographic keys over a public channel.This key exchange method allows two parties that have no prior knowledge of each other to jointly establish a shared secret key over an insecure channel.
-Used by TweetNaCl's box to exchange public keys.
- -  **Nonce** - a random or pseudo-random number generated for every message to obtain a hash ciphertext.
-Nonce ensures the encrypted ciphertext and initial unencrypted text don't remain equal in length.
- - **Amazon Web Service (aka: AWS)** - This is a backend service which provides several microservices such as multi-factor authentication, user pools, and serverless pipelines for a certain price depending on data transactions and usage.
-This is a third party API.
- - **AWS Cognito** - This service allows the app creator to create groups of users, known as user pools, which have access to certain features or databases.
-This service also allows app creators to customize the handling of multi-factor authentication, user authentication, password recovery, and sign in setup.
- - **AWS Amplify** - This is the development platform on Amazon Web Service that allows the app creator to set up the React Native App with an AWS database and services.
-This provides the framework and development tools necessary for cross platform development for backends.
+- **End-to-end encryption** - A security method that keeps true messages hidden from any third party.
+Messages sent from a user are encrypted and messages received by a user must be decrypted to be read.
+This makes communications protected from Man-In-The-Middle (MITM) attacks.

+- **MITM Attacks** - Situation where a perpetrator or unauthorized individual positions themselves between a user and an application, often resulting in stolen personal information.

+- **Virgil E3Kit** - The open source encryption library that we used to implement end-to-end encrypted messaging in our app.

+- **GiftedChat** - A messaging chat UI package that we used to implement our basic messaging screen, later personalized for our app.

+- **Android Studio** - The IDE that we used for Android development.

+- **Amazon Web Services (AWS)** - A backend service which provides various microservices used in our app (see other AWS entries).

+- **AWS Amplify** - This service allows us to build our mobile app using AWS services and DynamoDB database.

- - **AWS AppSync** - This service handles GraphQL requests and communication between the app and AWS databases.
+- **AWS AppSync** - This service allows us to use GraphQL operations to have our app communicate with our database.

- - **AWS Databases** - Amazon Web Service provides a number of databases to work with.
-When building the Sanctuary App, we chose to use DynamoDB tables for creating our message queue and room tables.
+- **AWS Cognito** - This service handles two-factor authentication as well as creates user groups (pools) to limit access to features/databases.

+- **Amazon DynamoDB** - A NoSQL database that we used to store user information in.

 ## Appendix
 - Secure and Private Social Media App Requirements v2.pdf